Facts about WGU

 - WGU surveys its grads to determine their satisfaction and post-graduation status.
 The results show excellent success in achieving career improvements.

 - WGU commissions an annual survey of employers who have hired WGU graduates.
-In the most recent employer survey.

 - WGU places its Teachers College students in school districts around the country for their “student teaching,” they can obtain a teaching license in almost any state, and they find positions teaching in hundreds of different school districts.
 (In many ways, the WGU Teachers College is the nation’s only NATIONAL teachers college; other schools focus on licensing their grads in one state only.)